tony888t/word_occurrences/README.md

 `pipenv install`
 4. Activate environment
 `pipenv shell`
-5. cd in django project directory
-`cd bink`
-6. Run project locally
+5. Run project locally
 `python manage.py runserver 0:8000`
 This will warn you about unapplied migrations but for this example it's not needed.
-7. Navigate to `localhost:8000/`
+6. Navigate to `localhost:8000/`
-8. Click on links to display the day on the page and console.
+7. Click on links to display the day on the page and console.

 ## Running tests